keyursavani/HealthSync_CDAC_Project/README.md

 # HealthSync_CDAC_Project
-HealthSync is a comprehensive health management system developed as part of the CDAC PG-DAC course.
-This project aims to provide an efficient platform for doctors, patients, and healthcare providers to seamlessly interact and manage healthcare-related services.
+HealthSync is a secure platform designed to facilitate seamless data exchange between doctors, patients, and insurance providers.
+The system ensures privacy and integrity of health data through robust authentication and role-based authorization.
+Built with a microservices architecture, it handles image uploads and uses dual databases (MySQL and MongoDB) to store structured and unstructured data efficiently.